mariamsm1/Master_Thesis2020/Results/Evaluation/README.md

 - All of the pipelines were evaluated with the evaluation script found in /lunarc/nobackup/projects/snic2020-6-41/Mariam/Mariam_Thesis/Results_Pipelines_Images/Images/Images_And_Summary/imageanalysis/Evaluation_Script.
 - Nuclei and Cell pipelines were evaluated on thresholds ranging from 0.5-0.95.
 These thresholds were averaged to obtain the average F1 score and average Jaccard index.
 - Lysosomes pipelines were evaluated on thresholds ranging from 0.1-0.95.
 Therefore, even 10% pixels overlap between ground truth and predictions-images will still be considered as true positive.These thresholds were averaged to obtain the average F1 score and average Jaccard index.
-- Lysosomes belonging to the first 2 lysosomal pipelines were reduced by 1 pixel in size, the rest were not ( the reason for this was to try increase the evaluation scores for the first two pipelines)
+- Lysosomes belonging to the first 2 lysosomal pipelines were reduced by 1 pixel in size, the rest were not ( the reason for this was to try increase the evaluation scores for the first two pipelines).
 - **Refer to pipelines folder in order to see the differences between pipelines corresponding to same object.**